 Most babies need extra holding and feeding in the afternoon and evenings.
 You can prepare for this by preparing dinner at Lunchtime and then taking a nap.
-Once you understand your baby’s habit and patterns you can organize your day around their needs.
+Once you understand your baby’s habits and patterns you can organize your day around their needs.
 However, be aware that the baby’s patterns change almost as soon as you figure them out as they grow.

 - Deep sleep